NR74W/WipEout-Mods/WipEout Pure/Special Edition/README.md

 ## Usage

-The easiest way to patch the game is to use the batch file (.bat), with a simple drag and drop of the ISO onto the .bat file.
+The game can be patched with a drag and drop of the ISO onto the .bat file.
 The output will be created in a new `patch` folder.

-Alternatively, the patch can be applied with XDelta v3 using CMD:
+Alternatively, the patch can be applied using CMD:
 ```
 xdelta3-3.0.11-x86_64.exe -d -s "input.iso" "WipEout Pure - Special Edition v3.0 (Europe).xdelta3" "output.iso"
 ```

-The XDelta v3 tool can be found on:
 - GitHub: https://github.com/jmacd/xdelta-gpl/releases/tag/v3.0.11
 - Romhacking.net: http://www.romhacking.net/utilities/928/